giannotr/work-log/README.md

-# work-log
+# Work.log

-Minimal tool to create reports of work loads
+> Minimal tool to create reports of work loads